Interserve shares sink as it battles to avoid Carillion’s fate

 The move, which will see the Danish firm quit 13 countries, has echoes of the streamlining at several British rivals after acquisition sprees left them struggling to cope with sprawling low-margin businesses.

-ISS said it would return around 25 per cent to shareholders via a share buyback or a special dividend.
-The company said the plan would significantly simplify its business, reducing its customer numbers by 50 percent and its staff by 20 percent – to around 390,000 people. – Reuters
+ISS said it would return about 25 per cent to shareholders via a share buyback or a special dividend.
+The company said the plan would significantly simplify its business, reducing its customer numbers by 50 per cent and its staff by 20 per cent – to about 390,000 people. – Reuters